 - Pennsylvania: $1,208 (about $100 monthly)

-Remember, the home insurance rate you get will depend on a variety of factors, from your location and home value to coverage limits and deductible choices.
+Remember, the home insurance rate you get depends on a variety of factors, including your location and home value, as well as coverage limits and deductible choices.
 In the next section, we’ll break down how insurance premiums are calculated and what you can do to keep costs as low as possible based on your specific situation.

 The right amount of home insurance is all about making sure you’re covered if your home or belongings are damaged, stolen, or destroyed.
 You want to be able to repair or rebuild without worrying about costs.
 Here’s what to keep in mind: